codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 ### Constructing Models

-In order to create models, you will likely be loading the data from a source (i.e database or JSON API), so you should create two additional methods in each model to allow for construction of a list or a singular item if the data is coming from a JSON API:
+In order to create models, you will likely be loading the data from a source (i.e database or JSON API), so you should create two additional methods in each model to allow for construction of a list or a singular item **if the data is coming from a JSON API**:

 ```java
 public class User {